tarwn/lessthandot-hugo/blogs/content/posts/2008-07-28-my-path-to-the-dark-side-part-4-the-repo.md

 }
 ```

 This is some wacky looking code at first.
-It kind of reminds me of Linq, but what its&#8217; called is HQL (Hibernate Query Language).
-I haven&#8217;t really gotten into it all that much, so I don&#8217;t feel qualified to speak about it in detail, but I do find it kinda cool.
+It kind of reminds me of Linq, but what its' called is HQL (Hibernate Query Language).
+I haven't really gotten into it all that much, so I don't feel qualified to speak about it in detail, but I do find it kinda cool.
 It may not be as easy as Linq, where you could do a nice Linq query such as

 <code class="codespan">recipeList.Where(n => n.Family = family)</code>

 But remember this needs to work on older framework versions as well.
 I think the HQL is reasonably succinct, and even somewhat elegant.
 After all reading that you can just about instantly tell what it does.
 It just creates a criteria on the session for Recipes, and then defines the expression to be evaluated (table.Family = family).
 Pretty cool.
 We could probably figure out how to do this with generics pretty easily, but I figure this kind of method is going to be tied to your specific type, and you want to have a descriptive name, and all that.

 So after all this I think we are ready to set up some tests.
-This will be on the next page (damn I&#8217;m getting long-winded!)
+This will be on the next page (damn I'm getting long-winded!)

 <!--nextpage-->I cut this to only two method for the sake of brevity but all the methods (and other repositories) are included in the attached project.